From Yodeling to Raclette Parties

 Local cultural entertainment is highlighted by the folk music and dancing of the alpine regions, which you can also see and hear in the big cities.
 These includeKuhreigen (round dances), yodeling performances, and a style of dance tunes known as Ländler, performed by small orchestras, whose members usually appear in regional costumes.

 Switzerland's cities offer a variety of evening entertainment.
 In Zurich, the traditional stomping grounds for night owls lie around the Niederdorf, a neighborhood within Old Town known for its strip joints, bars, and music halls.
 There's even a red-light district.
 Geneva, too, despite its Calvinist traditions, has a sophisticated nightlife.

 It might be more interesting, especially if you're a first-time visitor, to patronize some of the local folkloric places, where you can see and hear yodeling and dancing to alpine music.

 Theater presentations tend to be in German or French, so unless you speak either language, these shows may not be for you.

 Throughout the winter, the après-ski life in Switzerland's high-altitude resorts might best be described as vigorous, with raclette parties, beer drinking in rustic taverns, sleigh rides, and lots of music, much of it brought in by live groups from Great Britain, France, and Germany or from the United States.

-Many after-dark rendezvous joints close down in summer.
-The Swiss prefer to drink outside, under the summer sky, perhaps in some beer garden, rather than being cooped up inside a deliberately darkened disco.
+In summer, the Swiss prefer to drink outside, under the summer sky, perhaps in some beer garden, rather than being cooped up inside a deliberately darkened disco.